arXiv/arxiv-docs/site/pages/help/contact.md

 Contacting arXiv administrators
 ===============================

 Before contacting us, please review our [help](/help) and [FAQ](/help/faq) pages to see if your problem is explained there.

 If you would like further assistance, please submit your questions via email.
 You may contact arXiv administrators at one of the addresses listed below.
 Please include a detailed description of your problem.
+Note that arXiv help and moderation email addresses are monitored between 0900-1700 Eastern time, Monday through Friday, subject to administrator availability and the holiday schedule.

 For **technical queries** (including account or paper submission problems):

 -   Send a precise email, including all relevant details (especially paper ids, rejection ids, URLs, etc.) to <help@arxiv.org>.
 -   If you receive an automated response to your email, please read all instructions carefully.
     -   If there is no other identifying information in your message